RENCBERAKMAN/RACING-GAME-CODE/README.md

 \## 📒 Developer Note

-This project is not a commercial release, but a personal sandbox for learning.
+> This project does not aim for success — it is a growth-oriented endeavor.

-Some code may be outdated or unused, as different approaches were explored.
+> Some parts of the code may be non-functional due to transitions between different approaches over time.

-Goal: improve Unreal mastery and build more refined systems going forward.
+> My goal is to learn Unreal Engine and improve the quality of my future projects.